-If you never created a Gantt Chart you’re definitely interested in how to make a Gantt Chart.
+If you’ve never built a Gantt Chart you’re definitely interested in a comprehensive Gantt Chart guide.
 And to do this you either get a dedicated Gantt Chart software or create one in Excel.
 Both have advantages and disadvantages, which are explained in details in another article, and it’s up to you to decide which one is best for your projects.

 Before you create your first Gantt Chart, you need to understand how Gantt Charts fit into the larger scheme of Project Management.

 There are basically 3 important actions that need to be done before effectively creating the Gantt Chart:

 - Estimate the duration of each task and who’s responsible

 - Think and decide which tasks are independent (or floating) and which depend on other ones

 When you have all this information, you’ll be able to create a network diagram and/or draw the critical path.

 Being the longest sequence of tasks in a project that have to be completed to make sure you’re on time, it’s good practice to start drawing the Gantt Chart by putting in the critical path first.

 If the project is less complex, it’s easier to identify the critical path and add it directly to the Gantt Chart.
 However, if the project has many tasks, it’s much better to create a network diagram first and identify the critical path this way.
 A network diagram is basically a visual representation of all tasks, the duration and how they relate to each other.

 A network diagram for a web design project